-- a) Conserve and manage the remaining native vegetation and contribute to the increase of habitat and tree canopy cover within the Aerotropolis. - b) Retain and protect native vegetation areas and provide for the improved management of remnant native vegetation communities with a size and configuration which are able to survive and develop in the long term. - c) Ensure that native vegetation contributes to the character and amenity of Aerotropolis.
+- a) Conserve, manage and enhance the remaining native vegetation, including along ridgelines, to increase habitat and tree canopy cover within the Aerotropolis. - b) Retain and protect native vegetation areas and provide for the improved management of remnant native vegetation communities with a size and configuration which are able to survive and develop in the long term. - c) Ensure that native vegetation contributes to the character and amenity of Aerotropolis.

 PO1 Native vegetation communities, significant tree habitat and canopy are protected and enhanced.
-PO2 PO2 Ongoing and indirect impacts arising from development on native vegetation are mitigated.
+PO2 Ongoing and indirect impacts arising from development on native vegetation are mitigated.
 PO3 Native vegetation and tree canopy within open space areas are maintained and enhanced.

-3.3 High Ecological Value Waterways
+3.3 Waterway Health